fertinaz/genPrime/README.md

 | 8   |        5761455 |              NA |  6.574295088 |  0.668643781 |
 | 9   |       50847534 |              NA | 80.710604789 |  7.068193302 |

-Table represents wall clock times in s. for a given range [1, N] where N = 10^n
+Table presents wall clock times in s. for a given range [1, N] where N = 10^n